philpagel/ET44.py/README.md

 ### Secondary mode

-The secondary mode sets the secondary parameter you want to measure.
+The secondary mode (`modeB`) gest/sets the secondary parameter you want to measure.
 The following modes are supported:

 | Mode  | Description                     |
 |-------|---------------------------------|